Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 Different look from the regular 3 Series

-The global BMW 3 Series Electric would look different from the internal combustion engine models due to its dedicated EV platform.
-It will be sleeker, more technologically advanced, and a lot more practical.
-Expect it to have a longer wheelbase and more raked A-pillars, endowing it with a unique stance.
+The BMW 3 Series Electric will distinguish itself from internal combustion engine models with its dedicated EV platform.
+It will be sleeker, more technologically advanced, and more practical.
+We expect it to feature a longer wheelbase and more raked A-pillars, giving it a distinctive stance.

-The BMW Vision Neue Klasse, a further evolution of the BMW i Vision Dee, is an indirect preview of the first Neue Klasse car.
-The production version should also have the “shark nose” front-end with a futuristic interpretation of the BMW kidney grille and double headlights.
+Serving as an indirect preview, the BMW Vision Neue Klasse evolves from the BMW i Vision Dee, hinting at the first Neue Klasse car’s design.
+The production car is expected to feature a ‘shark nose’ front-end, representing a futuristic take on the iconic BMW kidney grille and double headlights.
 Similarly, an almost monolithic body, with strong indentations at the front and rear, powerful wheel arches, and expansive window areas, should feature among the exterior highlights.

-We’ve made a rendering to preview what the global BMW 3 Series Electric might look like (see gallery above).
-We productionized the front bumper and added fog lamps, streamlined the greenhouse, and included sleek door handles.
+Our rendering (above) offers a glimpse of what the global BMW 3 Series Electric could potentially look like.
+We’ve adapted the front bumper for production, incorporated fog lamps, streamlined the greenhouse, and added sleek door handles.
 The actual production model may look different from our rendering, and we’ll know that for sure once prototypes hit the road.

 Combined grille

 The global 3 Series electric could be the first production BMW with a kidney grille reinterpreted as a digital surface extending across the width, clubbing the headlights and grille.
-Like the kidney grille and twin circular headlights at the front, the Hofmeister kink on the sides could be another signature design element replaced with what BMW calls a “phygital icon.”
+Similarly, the Hofmeister kink could be replaced by what BMW terms a ‘phygital icon,’ following the transformation of the kidney grille and twin circular headlights into new design signatures.
 At the rear, Dukec said that BMW will now “always” use twin rear lights, as opposed to the current L-shaped rear lights.

 We believe that the strongest icon of the BMW was always this twin headlight and now we put it just on the back.